We took home an 8-week old male Cane Corso who is now 9 months. He has a good temperament in that once he warms up to people he is fine.

 I am asking all these questions because I know this dog takes work but there is so much advice out here and everyone says something different.
 I want to keep him but if we cannot stop this behavior in particular with the neighbors and guests, I am afraid we will need to rehome him to a cane cross rescue.

 Cane Corso Concerns

 It’s normal in the sense that it’s not an unusual story to hear when someone gets a breed of dog that is not quite what they’ve been led to believe it is.
-In fact if you search this site for Cane Corso, you’ll find many people have Cane Corso Concerns. (http://www.askthedogguy.com/?s=cane+corso)
+In fact, if you search this site for Cane Corso, you’ll find many people have Cane Corso Concerns. (https://www.askthedogguy.com/?s=cane+corso)

 It’s not entirely your fault.
 On average, I haven’t found that breeders (of any breed) provide a reasonably accurate overview of their breed’s characteristics.
 They tend to inaccurately attribute characteristics to their breed’s “nature” that are not breed characteristics at all but rather the result of proper socialization.
 They also under-emphasize characteristics of the breed that are not in themselves good or bad but could very well be very good or very bad depending on the household they end up living in.

 Just as with the amount of conflicting dog training advice, you can even get a lot of nonsense regarding what a Cane Corso is or isn’t from Cane Corso owners but more so from the majority of breeders (who are being referred to as a breeder only because they apparently know the difference between a male and female dog as opposed to being qualified to breed great representatives of a breed).
 The fact is that this is not an appropriate breed for most people.
-There’s nothing the matter with a well bred, well socialized Cane Corso but in the wrong hands even a well bred, well socialized can be more then the average companion dog owner is prepared to deal with.
-They are in my view more of a hobby then a pet.
+There’s nothing the matter with a well bred, well-socialized Cane Corso but in the wrong hands, even a well bred, well socialized can be more than the average companion dog owner is prepared to deal with.
+They are in my view more of a hobby than a pet.